View or download your Bible studies in different file formats. See

 Scribus Layout

-Scribus is the backend software used by this site to generate
+Scribus is the backend software used to generate PDFs, and it's

-publishing and you want to customize a Bible study beyond what
+want to customize a Bible study beyond what can be generated

-can be generated on BibleStudy.tools, install Scribus on your
+on BibleStudy.tools, install Scribus on your computer, then

-computer, then download an SLA file from this site and open
+download an SLA file from this site and open it into Scribus.

 Scribus is not associated with BibleStudy.tools.
 Download